Vivint vs. Ring Home Security System: Which One Should You Buy in 2023?

 Verdict: Ring’s typically lower-cost packages make it ideal for a variety of homeowners, no matter their price range.
 In contrast, Vivint’s high-tech equipment comes at a price that pushes it out of budget for many homeowners.

-4. Vivint vs. Ring: Installation and Equipment
+5. Vivint vs. Ring: Installation

-5. Vivint vs. Ring: Monitoring
+6. Vivint vs. Ring: Monitoring

 Verdict: Vivint’s monitoring options are comprehensive, and specialists are fast to react if an alarm is triggered.
 While Ring offers self-monitoring, its professional monitoring services don’t quite meet the same standards as Vivint’s.

-6. Vivint vs. Ring: App User Experience
+7. Vivint vs. Ring: App User Experience

 When it comes to apps, user experience is often subjective.
 It can be hard to define exactly what makes an app stand out, and both Vivint and Ring have user-friendly apps with a lot of features.

 Verdict: Both Vivint and Ring have highly rated and user-friendly apps, but the Vivint app offers extra features, such as the ability to set custom routines, that push it slightly ahead of the Ring app.

-7. Vivint vs. Ring: Trial Period
+8. Vivint vs. Ring: Contracts and Trial Period

-Verdict: Ring offers a 30-day trial period of its Ring Protect Plan, as well as a 30-day return policy on its equipment.
+Verdict: Ring offers a 30-day trial period of its Ring Protect plan, as well as a 30-day return policy on its equipment.
 Vivint customers can only cancel their plan within 3 days of installation.

-8. Vivint vs. Ring: Warranty
+9. Vivint vs. Ring: Warranty

 Verdict: Ring devices come with a 1-year warranty from the purchase date.
 Vivint’s warranty only lasts 120 days; after that, customers will need to pay a service fee for any repairs or maintenance to their equipment.

-9. Vivint vs. Ring: Home Automation and Device Compatibility
+10. Vivint vs. Ring: Home Automation and Device Compatibility

 Since Vivint offers its own products, there is near-seamless integration between the security and home automation sides.
 It also works with Amazon Alexa and Google Assistant.
 A common question is, “Can I use Vivint equipment with Ring?”
 While some Vivint equipment, such as the thermostat, door lock, and light switches, will work with Ring, home monitoring devices will not.
 And for those wondering, “Does Ring doorbell work with Vivint?” the answer is no; Vivint has its own doorbell that’s designed to work with the system.